josephhighe/CriticalTry_Development/criticaltryapp/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `node server`

+Start the live paint server.
+Run this script in a separate terminal in the root folder of your project.

 ### `npm test`